debashishdas40/Health-Insurance-Cross-sell-vehicle-Insurance/README.md

 # Health-Insurance-Cross-sell-vehicle-Insurance
-Capstone Project 3 - Classification : Insurance Cross Sell Prediction This project is a part of the AlmaBetter Pro Program
+# Capstone Project 3 - Classification : Insurance Cross Sell Prediction
+This project is a part of the AlmaBetter Pro Program

--- Project Status: [Completed]
--- Score: [ 78/ 100 ]
 Project Summary :
 Problem Statement :
 To Prediction whether a customer will buy insurance(vehicle) or not.